simonesilvestroni/m2m-website/_posts/2023-03-20-releasing-an-album-as-an-independent-artist-pt2.md

 date: '2023-03-20 10:23:20'
 last_modified_at: '2023-03-20 10:30:52'
 tags:
-  - 'fediverse'
-  - 'independent music'
-  - 'indie'
-  - 'indieweb'
+  - 'indie artist'
-  - 'mastodon'
+  - 'internet'
-  - 'music marketing'
+  - 'music'
   - 'music production'
   - 'music release'
   - 'personal'
-  - 'promotion'
   - 'social media'
-  - 'streaming'
 description: 'Three and a half years later, an analysis on how releasing my debut concept album had informed my journey as a person more than as an indie artist.'
 syndication: true
 syndicate: